TheJacksonLaboratory/FunDataR/3_multivariate/lesson2.md

   interval can be a good choice if `t.star` does not appear quite normal and if the potential range of `t0` is not bounded.
 Otherwise the percentile method can be used.
 More typically, all four methods will produce fairly comparable results, supporting the robustness of the overall final result.
+We will not review the formulas as they are relatively complicated and not necessarily intuitive.

 First we will conduct a bootstrap analysis to generate a confidence interval for the population mean based on a single sample.
 In particular, we'll